Gmail and Yahoo's 2024 Sender Requirements: Is Your Domain Compliant?

 p=nonewith anrua=address) - Your domain has been verified in Google Postmaster Tools

-- Spam complaint rate is below 0.10% in Google Postmaster Tools
+- Spam complaint rate is ideally below 0.10% and does not reach 0.30% in Google Postmaster Tools

 - Marketing emails include one-click unsubscribe headers (if sending in bulk)